 Once awarded, a degree cannot be changed.
 For example, a student who previously completed a minor as part of one degree cannot return as a readmitted student to complete a major in the same area.
 Students cannot earn a second BA degree.

 All readmitted students will be notified of their academic status, which will be determined in accordance with the following.

-Students are eligible to apply for readmission after a minimum of two semesters away.
+Students who are suspended for unsatisfactory academic progress are eligible to apply for readmission after a minimum of two semesters away.
 During their time away, students are encouraged to stay in touch with their academic advisor(s).
 Often, advisors will have helpful recommendations about how to best spend this time away from school.
 Most students work, volunteer, address any health issues that may have impacted their academic performance, and/or take classes.
-In some cases, students are encouraged to complete college coursework while they are away, in order to reinstate their eligibility for financial aid.
-Students who wish to take classes, should discuss their plans with an advisor in CCAS in advance, in order to ensure that course approvals are secured, and any relevant academic policies are discussed.
-Students who are separated and then return, regularly report to their advisor, that this time away from school was very helpful in addressing the difficulties that were experienced while they were a student.
+In some cases, students are encouraged to complete college coursework while they are away, to reinstate their eligibility for financial aid.
+Students who wish to take classes, should discuss their plans with an advisor in CCAS in advance, to ensure that course approvals are secured, and any relevant academic policies are discussed.
+Students who are suspended and then return, regularly report to their advisor, that this time away from school was very helpful in addressing the difficulties that were experienced while they were a student.

 - All decisions concerning readmission are made by the dean of the College or his delegate.

-- Students who have been separated from the College for unsatisfactory academic progress will be subject to the following provisions upon readmission:
+- Students who have been suspended from the College for unsatisfactory academic progress will be subject to the following provisions upon readmission:

-- The records of formerly separated students who have been away from the College for at least one year show academic credit for work taken at the University prior to their separation only in those courses in which they received grades of “C-“ or better, “P,” and an “S” in those courses taken under the satisfactory/fail or pass/fail option.
+- The records of formerly suspended students who have been away from the College for at least one year show academic credit for work taken at the University prior to their suspension only in those courses in which they received grades of “C-“ or better, “P,” and an “S” in those courses taken under the satisfactory/fail or pass/fail option.

 - Courses taken under the first-year transcript policy will not be re-evaluated.